-What the hell am i doing with c#?
+What the hell am I, an avowed microsoft hater doing with c#?
 What the hell is microsoft doing on github?
 When Visual Studio Code was announced for linux, I was more than sceptical.
-I scoffed and folks who tried it out.
+I scoffed at folks who tried it out.
 But now here I am having a crack at it myself.
 Right now I am on holiday at my sister's place in the hills.
 This is where I learned python a few years back.
-Maybe it's time to have a crack at learning C# in 24 hours.
+Maybe it's time to investigate C# .
+Let's see if it can be learnt in 24 hours.
 I will probably make a fool of myself with the comments I am making on this blog post and maybe even the next few posts as well.
 But never mind.
 The time now BTW, is 6:41 is in the morning.
 It's cold but very bright and sunny.

 The first thing that csharp hits you in the face with is

 Namespace.
-I rekon this is like java packages and inside a name space you can have classes and interfaces and we all know what they are.
+I rekon this is more like java packages than C++ namespaces.
+Inside a name space you can have classes and interfaces and we all know what they are.
 Less obvious was

 Using, this sounds a bit like

 import package.* in java.
 Shudder.
+But perhaps it's more like the same keyword in C++.
 The program entry point is

 public static void Main(string args) now where have I seen that before?

 Why does csharp have so many different types?
 Who in his right mind will bother with

 byte instead of using plain old int?
 What's the good of toasting a few brain cells to save a byte of storage?
 And here we have the